Danil-Dovhopolyi/book-inventory/README.md

         npm run dev
         ```

-6. Open a web browser and navigate to the link displayed in the terminal where the server is running:
+6. Open a web browser and navigate to the link displayed in the terminal where the server is running(terminal, where you wrote php artisan serve):